sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > Result:
 > ```plain
 > NAMESPACE       NAME                   TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                                                                      AGE
-> istio-ingress   new-ingressgateway     LoadBalancer   10.108.227.19   <pending>     15021:30854/TCP,80:30082/TCP,443:32662/TCP                                   10s
+> istio-ingress   istio-ingressgateway   LoadBalancer   10.108.227.19   <pending>     15021:30854/TCP,80:30082/TCP,443:32662/TCP                                   10s
 > istio-system    istio-ingressgateway   LoadBalancer   10.102.40.230   <pending>     15021:31499/TCP,80:31783/TCP,443:32579/TCP,31400:31224/TCP,15443:31626/TCP   21m
 > ```

 As we previously mentioned, if we don't have a **MetalLB** environment or a **Managed Kubernetes**, `EXTERNAL-IP` will remain in the <pending> state.

+## Creating VirtualServices

 A VirtualService defines a set of traffic routing rules to apply when a host is addressed.

 It allows you to route traffic to different versions of a service or to different services based on certain conditions.
-This API endpoint allows you to create, read, update, and delete VirtualServices in an Istio service mesh.

 ```plain
 kubectl apply -f labs/03/ingress-gateway.yaml -n istio-lab-01